🚀 Ship faster with premium components 🚀

 getInputValues: () => Record<string, string>

-update: (field: string, value: string) => FormActions
+update: (field: string, value: string | boolean) => FormActions

-isValidForm: () => boolean,
+reset: () => FormActions

-onChange: (callback: (formValues: Record<string, string>) => void) => FormActions
+onChange: (callback?: (formValues: Record<string, string>) => void) => FormActions

 onSubmit: (callback: (formValues: Record<string, string>) => void) => FormActions